 Owen et al. (2010) provide a good general overview of D. valens from which the following information on the biology from the native range of North America is summarised.
 Dendroctonus valens is a bark beetle, tunnelling into the phloem layer in the inner bark to feed and develop.
 Adults are 6-10 mm long and can fly long distances.
+Accurate data on actual dispersal distances are scarce.
+In a mark-recapture experiment, some individuals were found over 1 km from the release site (Costa et al., 2013).
+Much longer distances are cited in the literature but are lacking supporting data (see section 12 on spread).
 Once a female has located a suitable host tree, it tunnels into the bark to create an egg gallery, usually near ground level and which follows the grain of the wood.
-When populations are high, trees as small as "a few inches" in diameter may be attacked (Owen et al., 2010), though usually only larger trees are used.
-The female releases a sex pheromone, which attracts a male, and it then lays multiple eggs in the egg gallery, which range from around 1-3 cm in width, and can be anything from 15-60 cm in length.
+When populations are high, trees as small as "a few inches" in diameter may be attacked (Owen et al., 2010), or "as small dbh [diameter at breast height] as 3 cm" in China (Gao et al., 2005), though usually only larger trees are used in both countries.
+The female releases a sex pheromone, which attracts a male.
+While some Scolytinae species preferentially mate with siblings in the galleries where they develop, experimentally D. valens males showed a preference for non-sibling females (Chen, 2017).
+This means that female D. valens are more likely to leave their larval galleries unmated and will need to find an (unrelated) male in order to be fertilised.
+The mated female then lays multiple eggs in the egg gallery, which ranges from around 1-3 cm in width, and can be anything from 15-60 cm in length.
 One female can create multiple egg galleries, and lay several broods of eggs, though as each female is joined by a single male in the tunnels, it seems likely that larvae from different broods are full siblings.
 Tunnels can be started both above and below ground, and are usually noticeable due to the formation of "pitch tubes": detritus in the form of resin from the tree mixed with beetle frass (see left hand photograph at the start of this PRA).
 On the tree bole, most tunnels are found below a height of around 2.5 m.
 While below-ground galleries are typically started at the root collar, subsequent attacks can extend far into the root system.
 Eggs hatch within a few weeks and larvae feed on the phloem, creating multiple fan-like tunnels as they tunnel away from the egg gallery.
-Larvae reach a maximum size of about 10 mm in length, and the rate of development is temperature-dependent.
+Larvae reach a maximum size of about 10 mm in length, and the rate of development is temperaturedependent.
 Larvae can develop for anything between "a few months to over a year" (Owen et al., 2010), and the whole lifecycle can take place in less than a year to 1-2 years.

-Overlapping generations can occur.
+Overlapping generations can occur, but it seems unlikely that there is more than one generation in a single year.
 Some larvae overwinter, and so do adults, especially in parts of the distribution which have cold winters when young adults remain under the bark through winter, before emerging the next spring.
+In colder parts of China, successful overwintering appears to be underground in the roots, rather than above ground (Zhao et al., 2008; Zhao et al., 2009).